RyanEricLamb/ryanericlamb.github.io/index.md

 I hold a MSc in Physics and Engineering in Medicine from University College London and am a Chartered Global Management Accountant (ACMA, CGMA).

-I'm interested in data science, data engineering, operational improvement, automation and getting stuck into succinct work that produces immediate results.
+I'm interested in data science, data engineering, operational improvement, automation and getting stuck into creative work that produces immediate results.

 I live in Leeds, UK.